nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

 Graph formats
 =============

-Graphs may also be converted to a different format by passing the desired library to :func:`~networkx_temporal.convert`:
+Graphs may also be converted to a different format by passing the desired library to :func:`~networkx_temporal.utils.convert.convert`:

 .. code-block:: python